Coronavirus (COVID-19) advice

 New restrictions for businesses

-This will mean more types of business will be required to close, it is essential that you familiarise yourself with whether your business must close or operate in a restricted fashion.
+This will mean more types of business will be able to open and it is essential that you familiarise yourself with whether your business can open or must remain closed or operate in a restricted fashion.

 As the situation changes, more information will be posted here for businesses as it becomes available.